-Calibration and validation of the L4_C algorithms and products will involve model sensitivity studies in relation to observed variability in northern environmental conditions and uncertainties in satellite based GPP (e.g. MOD17) and L4_SM inputs (i.e., surface soil moisture and soil temperature).
-Model sensitivity studies will be conducted by perturbing input parameters within their respective ranges of uncertainty independently and in combination, and documenting L4_C algorithm responses.
+Calibration and validation of the L4\C algorithms and products will involve model sensitivity studies in relation to observed variability in northern and global environmental conditions and uncertainties in model assumptions and input parameters, including freeze/thaw and L4\SM inputs (i.e., surface and root zone soil moisture, and soil temperature).
+Model sensitivity studies will be conducted by perturbing input parameters within their respective ranges of uncertainty independently and in combination, and documenting L4\C algorithm responses.

-Initialization and calibration of model parameters and initial SOC pools will be conducted prior to launch using available satellite GPP time series (e.g. MODIS MOD17) and long-term daily soil moisture and temperature inputs from the GMAO LIS.
-The accuracy of algorithm inputs and outputs will be established in relation to in situ CO2 eddy flux measurements from regional tower networks (e.g., FLUXNET) and surface meteorological observations from regional weather stations following previously developed methods [48], [49], [50], [51]).
+Initialization and calibration of model parameters and initial surface ( $\leq 10$ cm depth) soil organic carbon (SOC) pools will be conducted prior to launch using available satellite FPAR time series (e.g. MODIS MOD15) and long-term daily soil moisture and temperature inputs from the GMAO LIS.
+The accuracy of algorithm inputs and outputs will be established in relation to in situ $CO_2$ eddy flux measurements from regional tower networks (e.g., FLUXNET) and surface meteorological observations from regional weather stations following previously developed methods [58], [60], [54], [64]).
+Model simulations will be checked for consistency against other ancillary validation data, including global soil carbon (SOC) inventory records, operational global satellite GPP products (MOD17) and tower observation upscaled (e.g. MTE) carbon flux products, and seasonal and annual atmosphere $CO_2$ anomalies from global flask measurement stations (e.g. NOAA ESRL).

-Calibration and optimization of L4_C algorithm parameters will be conducted using daily time series carbon fluxes from northern CO2 eddy covariance flux towers (e.g. FLUXNET) representing regionally dominant vegetation classes.
+Calibration and optimization of L4\C algorithm parameters will primarily be conducted using daily time series carbon fluxes from selected CO2 eddy covariance flux towers (e.g. FLUXNET) representing regionally dominant global vegetation classes.
 Monte Carlo Markov Chain (MCMC) optimization will be applied to minimize an objective function weighted by the observation error and model error covariance matrices by adjusting model decomposition rate constants and initial SOC pool sizes.
 Smaller values of the objective function are associated with more informative model-data configurations and resulting posterior distributions that allow for significance testing.
 The initial rate constants and SOC pools will be derived from regional soil inventories and published field studies, and compared with optimized parameter values.
 The initial SOC pools will also be compared to those estimated for steady state and average climate conditions and using optimized rate constants.
-This approach will provide quantitative and uncertainty estimates of the L4_C outputs relative to the tower observations.
+This approach will provide quantitative and uncertainty estimates of the L4\C outputs relative to the tower observations.